 I am a sucker for this kind of atmosphere: books bought and sold in older buildings, filled with intriguing nooks and crannies, creaky wooden floors and filtered rays beaming across high ceilings, cushioned benches placed here and there partially filled with pale, hunched, mesmerized devotees.

 My kind of people.

-Without a word, we glanced at each other's Must Haves, then glanced back down at our own Must Haves, set them all down and began editing.
-When each personal tower had been halved in number, we silently loaded up and headed for the checkout with smiles on our faces.
+Without a word, we glanced at each other's must-haves, glanced back at our own must-haves, set them all down, and began editing.
+When each personal tower had been greatly reduced in number, we silently loaded up again, heading for the checkout with smiles on our faces.

 As we pulled onto the highway, the last of the westering sun to our right, Son reached forward for the CDs.
 "Mind if I put on some music, Mom?